Harshith-H/salesAnalysis/README.md

 # salesAnalysis

+### Objective:
+  Project to analyse data on sales of electronic goods over a year using statistical methods to find relations and plot these using visualisation tools to communicate findings in a comprehensible way.

 ### About the data:
   The data contains hundreds of thousands of electronics store purchases for the year 2019 broken down by month, product type, cost, purchase address.